libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 not continuously increasing and ensure that a large positive or negative score isn't sticky for the lifetime of the peer.

+The decay interval is configurable by the application, with shorter intervals resulting in faster decay.

+Each decaying parameter can have it's own decay _factor_, which is a configurable parameter that controls how much the parameter will decay each decay period.

+The decay factor is a float in the range of (0.0, 1.0) that will be multiplied with the current parameter value at each decay interval update.
+For example, suppose the value for `P₂` (First Message Deliveries) is `120`, with a decay factor `FirstMessageDeliveriesDecay = 0.97`.
+At the decay interval, the value will be updated to `120 * 0.97 == 110.4`.

+The decay factor and interval together determine the absolute rate of decay for each parameter.
+With a decay interval of 1 second and a decay factor of `0.97`, a parameter will decrease by 3% every second, while `0.90` would cause it lose 10%/sec, etc.

 ##### P₁: Time in Mesh

-In order to compute P₁, the router records the time when the peer is GRAFTed.
+In order to compute `P₁`, the router records the time when the peer is GRAFTed.
 The time in mesh is calculated lazily during the decay update to avoid a large number of calls to `gettimeofday`.
-The parameter value is the division of the time ellapsed since the GRAFT with an application configurable quantum.
+The parameter value is the division of the time elapsed since the GRAFT with an application configurable quantum.

+For example, with a quantum of one second, a peer's `P₁` value will be equal to the number of seconds elapsed since they were GRAFTed onto the mesh.
+With a quantum of 5 minutes, the `P₁` value will be the number of 5 minute intervals elapsed since GRAFTing.
+The `P₁` value will be capped to an application configurable maximum.

 In pseudo-go:
 ```go